shaharduany/e-store-old/README.md

 # EShop Project

-This project is a single-page ecommerce-shop with a React front and Node.js back, MongoDB NoSQL database.
+This project is a single-page, ecommerce-store, web-application with a React frontend and Node.JS backend, MongoDB NoSQL database.

 ## Features:
-This project is a fully built and functioning store web application with the following features:
 1. User Database - Login and registeration with encrypted passwords in a NoSQL database.
 2. User Authentication - Using JWT for storing cookies with a lifetime of 24 hours and assuring requests are verified.
 3. Payment Proccess.